Research & Development Summit

 The ICE R&D Task Force on Small Program Issues was established in 2016 to explore the challenges facing small credentialing programs.
 During the roundtable discussion, participants will have the opportunity to discuss findings from interviews conducted with individuals working with small programs on the solutions they implement to overcome these challenges.
 They will also have the opportunity to be part of the continuing research on the topic.

-Final refinement of a draft paper on standard setting is planned soon, and the purpose of the roundtable discussion is to help ensure that relevant topics are addressed.
+The Standard Setting research paper was released in September 2018.
 The purpose of this paper is to provide an introductory overview of standard setting processes, methods, approaches, challenges, issues, and policies for credentialing organizations.
 Major sections of the paper include general components of standard setting, methods, policy issues, and current areas for further discussion.
 These areas currently include: